10th Lithuanian Uhlan Regiment: 1939 Invasion of Poland

 On August 25, 1939, the regiment left its barracks, and marched towards its positions near the border with East Prussia.
 As part of Podlaska Cavalry Brigade (Independent Operational Group Narew), it defended hills around the village of Olszewo-Gora.
 On September 2–4, the regiment took part in a cavalry raid on East Prussia, after which it retreated back to Poland.
 On September 9, it attacked the enemy in the town of Brok, after which it took part in a number of skirmishes.
 By September 18, the regiment was located in Bialowieza Forest, where it joined Suwalska Cavalry Brigade.
 On September 20 it was stationed in Bialowieza, and three days later it destroyed a Soviet military transport train near Nurzec.
 In the night of September 24/25, the uhlans crossed the Bug river near Mielnik, and in early October, it fought near Serokomla.
 The regiment capitulated to the Germans on October 6, 1939.

 Home Army

-In 1943, Bialystok District of the Home Army recreated the 10th Lithuanian Uhlan Regiment.
-The unit was trained to seize the city of Bialystok during the Operation Tempest, but failed to do so, due to German terror and rapid advance of the Red Army in the summer of 1944 (see Operation Bagration).
+In 1943, Białystok District of the Home Army recreated the 10th Lithuanian Uhlan Regiment.
+The unit was trained to seize the city of Białystok during the Operation Tempest, but failed to do so, due to German terror and rapid advance of the Red Army in the summer of 1944 (see Operation Bagration).
 Nevertheless, the regiment fought in several skirmishes, destroying two German military trains.